Adjacency list: Operations

-The main operation performed by the adjacency list data structure is to report a list of the neighbors of a given vertex.
-Using any of the implementations detailed above, this can be performed in constant time per neighbor.
-In other words, the total time to report all of the neighbors of a vertex v is proportional to the degree of v.
+The main operation performed by the adjacency list data structure is to report a list of the neighbours of a given vertex.
+Using any of the implementations detailed above, this can be performed in constant time per neighbour.
+In other words, the total time to report all of the neighbours of a vertex v is proportional to the degree of v.

 It is also possible, but not as efficient, to use adjacency lists to test whether an edge exists or does not exist between two specified vertices.
-In an adjacency list in which the neighbors of each vertex are unsorted, testing for the existence of an edge may be performed in time proportional to the minimum degree of the two given vertices, by using a sequential search through the neighbors of this vertex.
-If the neighbors are represented as a sorted array, binary search may be used instead, taking time proportional to the logarithm of the degree.
+In an adjacency list in which the neighbours of each vertex are unsorted, testing for the existence of an edge may be performed in time proportional to the minimum degree of the two given vertices, by using a sequential search through the neighbours of this vertex.
+If the neighbours are represented as a sorted array, binary search may be used instead, taking time proportional to the logarithm of the degree.

 Trade-offs

 The main alternative to the adjacency list is the adjacency matrix, a matrix whose rows and columns are indexed by vertices and whose cells contain a Boolean value that indicates whether an edge is present between the vertices corresponding to the row and column of the cell.
 For a sparse graph (one in which most pairs of vertices are not connected by edges) an adjacency list is significantly more space-efficient than an adjacency matrix (stored as a two-dimensional array): the space usage of the adjacency list is proportional to the number of edges and vertices in the graph, while for an adjacency matrix stored in this way the space is proportional to the square of the number of vertices.
 However, it is possible to store adjacency matrices more space-efficiently, matching the linear space usage of an adjacency list, by using a hash table indexed by pairs of vertices rather than an array.

 The other significant difference between adjacency lists and adjacency matrices is in the efficiency of the operations they perform.
-In an adjacency list, the neighbors of each vertex may be listed efficiently, in time proportional to the degree of the vertex.
+In an adjacency list, the neighbours of each vertex may be listed efficiently, in time proportional to the degree of the vertex.
 In an adjacency matrix, this operation takes time proportional to the number of vertices in the graph, which may be significantly higher than the degree.
 On the other hand, the adjacency matrix allows testing whether two vertices are adjacent to each other in constant time; the adjacency list is slower to support this operation.